Ageing Gracefully: Blogs on Elder Care and Geriatric syndromes- Insights from a Geriatrician in Kerala, India

 3. Continuity of care: For patients with complex medical conditions, a home visiting doctor can provide ongoing care and monitoring in their familiar environment.
 This can help promote better health outcomes and reduce hospital readmissions.

-: Some patients, especially those with severe illnesses or nearing end-of-life, find comfort in receiving medical care in the comfort and privacy of their own homes.
+4. Comfort and reassurance: Some patients, especially those with severe illnesses or nearing end-of-life, find comfort in receiving medical care in the comfort and privacy of their own homes.
 It can provide a sense of familiarity and reduce stress associated with medical settings.

 If you are interested in accessing the services of a home visiting doctor, it is best to check with local healthcare providers, clinics, or hospitals in your area.